Every factual claim on this site traces back to one of these sources. If something isn’t listed here, it’s marked with a TODO.

 - Key fact: Portfolio company created by Status to house Waku (private messaging), Codex (private storage, originally Dagger), and Nomos (private consensus/execution, originally also called Logos).
 Jessie Santiago was the first Logos Program Manager (April 2021 – June 2025).

-- Used on: about, timeline, now, elsewhere, Logoss, writing seeds
+- Used on: about, timeline, now, elsewhere, Logos, writing seeds

 5. Algorand Reddit Post